Tooth Development in Children

 - All of a child's first 20 primary teeth should come in between the ages of 6 months and 3 years.

-- Girls' teeth come in a little earlier than do boys' teeth.
+- Girls' teeth come in a little earlier than boys' teeth do.

 Your child's first permanent molars emerge from the gum behind the primary teeth at about age 6, at the same time he or she begins to lose front primary teeth.